 a look near the top of the coding window, and you'll some tabs:

-Right click the Program.cs tab and select Close from the menu that appears.
+Click the X to close the tab.
 You should now see your form again (you may have a Start tab as well.
 You can close this, if you want).

 To see the window where you'll write most of your code, right click Form1.cs in the Solution Explorer: